Our Caring Community

 The Caring Committee of Temple Rodef Shalom, under the direction of the Director of Caring, is a group of dedicated volunteers who provide non-urgent assistance to members who could benefit from home visitation, temporary meal delivery, or other short-term support.

-Please use this volunteer form to indicate your areas of interest if you would like to be added to our list of willing volunteers.
+Please use this volunteer form to indicate your areas of interest if you would like to be added to our list of volunteers.

-Congregants confronting health challenges or crises need healthy meals to sustain them through these tough times.
+Congregants confronting health challenges or crises need healthy meals to sustain them through these difficult times.
 Volunteers prepare and deliver or arrange for meals to be delivered to Congregants’ homes.
 Volunteers receive opportunities by email through Take Them A Meal, and can sign up for specific dates and recipients.